 - There are often multiple potential sources for the same data element in MARC records.
-The original date of a movie may be found in 008 Date2.
+The original date of a movie is often found in 008 Date2.
 Although not correct MARC, this date may also appear in 008 Date1.
-The most common place to find the original date is in a free text note, usually tagged 500. - Much data is in free text fields where it may be possible to develop heuristics to extract normalized values, but accuracy will inevitably be less that 100%.
+The most common place to find the original date is in a free text note, usually tagged 500.
+There are other, less common, locations where original date can be found.
+More than one of these options may occur in the same record and the different sources may contain contradictory data. - Much data is in free text fields where it may be possible to develop heuristics to extract normalized values, but accuracy will inevitably be less that 100%.
 Since 500 fields are used for other purposes, in this example we have looked for years (18xx, 19xx or 20xx) in combination with a keyword that suggests that it is a note about the original date, such as broadcast, motion or produced.